-He also mentors software engineering students enrolled in Technology Consulting in the Community, a service learning course in the Carnegie Mellon University School of Computer Science.
+He also mentored software engineering students enrolled in Technology Consulting in the Community, a service learning course in the Carnegie Mellon University School of Computer Science.
 Students in this course develop technical consulting and management skills while collaborating on site with a leader of a local nonprofit or community organization, stressing sustainability in the organization’s use of technology.

 Joe was the Robotics Educator for the Carnegie Science Center roboworld, the world’s largest permanent robotics exhibit.
 He developed web content and lesson plans for the exhibit, as well as exploring resources in robotics.

-Joe now serves as Lead Ambassador for the CMU/Pitt Quality of Life Technology Center (QoLT).
-QoLT’s compelling mission is developing technologies that help older adults and people with disabilities to remain independent.
-QoLT is a National Science Foundation Center Engineering Research Center and a collaboration of the CMU Robotics Institute and the University of Pittsburgh School of Health and Rehabilitation Sciences.
-If you haven’t heard about quality of life technology yet, just wait and see some of the wonders it will produce to make our lives more comfortable and fruitful.
+Joe served as Lead Ambassador for the now defunct CMU/Pitt Quality of Life Technology Center (QoLT).
+QoLT’s compelling mission was developing technologies that help older adults and people with disabilities to remain independent.
+QoLT was a National Science Foundation Center Engineering Research Center and a collaboration of the CMU Robotics Institute and the University of Pittsburgh School of Health and Rehabilitation Sciences.

-NonProfit Tech and QoLT are his ways of serving the community.
-He is living proof that you get more than you give when you volunteer for worthwhile causes.
+Projects and interests like NonProfit Tech and QoLT are his ways of serving the community.
+He believes that you get more than you give when you volunteer for worthwhile causes.

-Joe is also proud to serve as Trail Steward for the North Shore and Strip District portions of the Three Rivers Heritage Trail.
+Joe is also proud to serve as Trail Steward for the Friends of the Riverfront (FOR) North Shore portion of the Three Rivers Heritage Trail.
 Friends of the Riverfront maintains these trails.
 Not to mention his reign as “Bicycle Czar” for Shaler Township!

 Married to Cheryl for many fine years, Joe lives in Shaler, and has two adult daughters, Bethany and Megan.
 His interests are volunteering with Fair Districts PA to eliminate gerrymandering in Pennsylvania, traveling, bicycling, family activities, and wonderful times with his

 three four five (!) grandchildren.